albar965/albar965.github.io/littlenavmap-faq.md

 There is probably an old version of _Little Xpconnect_ installed wrongly somewhere in your X-Plane plugins path.
 Maybe it was installed accidentally in the plugins base path without the _Little Xpconnect_ folder structure.

-Check if there is a another folder with the _Little Xpconnect_ executable (`win.xpl`, `mac.xpl` or `lin.xpl` depending on operating system) around or if the file is stored in the plugins folder on the top level.
+Check if there is another folder with the _Little Xpconnect_ executable (`win.xpl`, `mac.xpl` or `lin.xpl` depending on operating system) around or if the file is stored in the plugins folder on the top level.

 You can see the path of the (wrongly) loaded plugin in the X-Plane plugin manager.